raivivek/raivivek.github.io/content/science/workshop-mathbio.md

-One fact that disappoints me slightly is that most of the researchers do not really care about experimental evidence in support of the theory or analysis they put forward.
-The general attitude is, "*we're done. it is now up to experimentalists to build on this work.*" We need more collaborations.
+One fact that disappoints me slightly is that most of the researchers do not really care about experimental evidence in support of the theory or analysis they put forward—or if they do, do not have a plan about it.
+The general attitude is, "*We're done.
+It is now up to others to build on this work and validate.*"

+We need more collaborations.

 Overall, a good workshop to spend the weekend.
-I am glad to have made a company like minded people as well.
+I am glad to have made a company of like minded people as well.